 The screen loss factors have much in common with orifice loss factors.
-In fact, the sharp-edged perforated plate screen losses are the same as for orifices with similar area ratios and equal upstream and downstream areas.
+In fact, the sharp-edged perforated plate and round-edged perforated plate screen losses are the same as for orifices with similar area ratios and equal upstream and downstream areas.
 Refer to the orifice loss factor equations for these relationships.
 The relationships are good for screen area Reynolds numbers above 100,000.